 Choosing the right hotel in Valdes

 The gateway to Península Valdés, and a wildlife destination in it's own right, Puerto Madryn is a great place to start your adventure in the Valdes region.
 The town is safe and welcoming, with long sandy beaches, a bustling port, warm summer temperatures, and of course the arrival of southern right whales from June - December.
 The whales come so close to the shore that they can be seen from the beaches/cliffs, or on a dedicated boat or kayak excursion.
-Most hotels in Puerto Madryn are of a fairly standard tourist class - here are our top recommendations.
+Most hotels in Puerto Madryn are of a fairly standard tourist class, but we do have a few top picks.

 The most luxurious option in Puerto Madryn - a small hotel of 36 rooms, decorated in simple Patagonian style, with lovely views over the Golfo Nuevo.
 Cosy fireplaces, big windows and beautiful views make for a lovely base from which to explore the area.
 If you're feeling lazy you can simply watch the whales cruise by from your bedroom window.
 The hotel is located on the edge of town, so it's a 20 minute walk or short taxi ride to the bars/ restaurants/ local tour operators, but arguably worth it for the views and comfort of the property.